shubham2892/library_application/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version : 2.3.1

-* System dependencies
+* System dependencies :mysql

 * Configuration

 * Database creation
+    - create a file database.yml in config folder.
+Use database.yml.sample as reference.

 * Database initialization
+    - create a database "library_application_development" before running migrations

 * How to run the test suite